MikeHopley/ftl-ships-strategy/index.md

 Put the Slug in piloting.
 Put the Rock on weapons, because the central location offsets their slow movement; weapons is also an important room to repair, and Rocks have a hidden 67% bonus to fire-fighting.
 The Human can start in doors, and quickly move to engines.

-Use your Shield Drone precisely.
-Activate it immediately in most fights, but sometimes delay it instead.
-For example, when you have shields and the enemy has a Basic Laser and a Hermes Missile: wait 6 seconds before powering the drone, and you can block a lot of missiles.
-You can also depower the drone after a shield is hit, to reset the drone’s internal timer.
-For example, this makes you invulnerable against an unmanned Heavy Laser.
+[Use your Shield Drone precisely](https://www.youtube.com/watch?v=7KrfF8NN3yQ).
 Against Zoltan Shields, use [precise beam placement and timing](https://www.youtube.com/watch?v=PPji41olyFM&t=5m39s) to help disable weapons.

 As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.